ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 #### Client creation and sending

-When ready to send an application message with the MIMI content format, the sender generates a new random 256-bit `franking_key`.
+When ready to send an application message with the MIMI content format, the sender generates a new cryptographically random 256-bit `franking_key`.
+An example mechanism to generate the `franking_key` safely is discussed in
+{{example-franking-alg}}.

 Next the sender attaches to the message the `franking_key` and any other fields the sender wishes to commit that are not otherwise represented in the